aksommerville/sevensauces/README.md

 ## TODO

-- [ ] Losses are reappearing incorrectly.
+- [x] Losses are reappearing incorrectly.
-- [ ] Shops sometimes showing an incorrect texture by item description, when empty slot focussed.
+- [x] Shops sometimes showing an incorrect texture by item description, when empty slot focussed.
+- - Seems to happen reliably on the second day, never on the first.
+- [x] It's infuriating when animals get cornered in a door, then the door warps me when I try to catch them.
+- - Can we make fauna not step on doors?
+Or change the door trigger to wait until you hit the other side, somehow?
+- - Or prevent fauna from entering the outermost cell of map?
+That might be the cheapest fix.
 - [x] Stepping into the cheat room, the first couple items you touch don't trigger.
 Feels like timing, is there a blackout period?
 - [x] !!!
 Getting texture faults pretty reliably at the first evening.
 Implement recording in Egg first to help diagnose.
 Probably need to rewrite graf/texcache.
 - [ ] Arrow should stop at solid tiles and disappear into water -- both very important for stone